ShaneMcElrath/Work-Day-Scheduler/README.md

 # Work Day Scheduler

 ## Purpose
-A website that helps the user plan and Schedule their day.
+A website that helps the user plan and schedule their day.

 ## Screen Shots
 ![ScreenShot](./assets/images/Screenshot1.png?raw=true "top")